The Unconquerable World: East Europe

 The final collapse of the USSR is not like the rest of Eastern Europe as it was a mainly top down operation rather than one of peoples power.
 There was still a remarkable and unexpected lack of violence.
+In particular, August 1991 coup attempt failed due to mostly non-violent civil resistance.

 The main thesis is reiterated: "The professionals of power, in or out of government, were consistently caught off-guard by the failures of superior force and the successes of nonviolence" (p.
 216).
 Contemporary political theory could 'neither foresee nor explain' the successes of non-violent people power.

 Hannah Arendt's ideas of power

 Hannah Arendt's redefinition of the word 'power' has a strong echo from Paine.
 She says: "Power corresponds to the human ability not just to act but to act in concert."
 (Schell p.
 218).
 She goes so far as to deny ascription of 'power' to individual action.

 Max Weber is probably more realistic in asserting that power is the assertion of will in a social relationship. (p.
 220) But this does mean that in limiting its meaning Hannah Arendt can discuss political power in more detail.
 The assertion of the will of the tyrant is ultimately an illusion, the tyrant is dependent on his supporters.

 Violence can never create real political power in Arendt's sense: "To substitute violence for power can bring victory, but the price is very high; for it is not only paid by the vanquished, it is also paid by the victor in terms of his own power."
 (Schell p.
 222).
 According to John Stuart Mill public opinion guides will and "a great part of all power consists in... willing allegiance" (Schell p.
 229).